-1. Choose Admin \rightarrow Security \rightarrow Groups from the Tabletop menu.
+Choose Admin → Security → Groups from the Tabletop menu.
 The Group Access window appears.

-You must be logged in as the sysop user to perform Group Access Code maintenance.
+You must have Administrator privilege or be logged in as the sysop user to perform Group Access Code maintenance.

 2. Choose the Add Record button.
 The following dialog box appears: